 All matriculated UW Seattle campus students are required to provide proof of measles immunity.
 Students are not able to register for classes without satisfying the requirement.
 Hall Health Center administers the UW Measles Requirement program for the UW Registrar's office.
-Visit Hall Health's website for instructions on how to submit your measles verification.
+Visit Hall Health's website for instructions on how to submit your measles verification. registrar.washington.edu/course-registration/registration-policies/immunization the program must abide by the immunization standards of their practicum site.

 Practicum sites may follow their own immunization standards and practices.
-Students in the program must abide by the immunization standards of their practicum site.
+Students in